jemoore/clip/README.md

 - Add an option to not permanently store generated clips

 ## Dependencies
-This application calls several external applications to perm tasks:
+This application calls several external applications to perform tasks:
 - yt-dlp - to download the youtube video to clip
 - ffmpeg - to extract a portion of the video
 - ffplay - to play the video clip